Profile updated 21/09/20

 |London Areas in Depth||

-Some call it gentrification, others regeneration; the neighbourhood of Brixton in South London is a place that has undergone rapid changes over the past decade, and has become a case study of urban change.
-On this walk, we'll explore the changes that are happening in Brixton, from a decrease in social housing to changes in retail offerings.
+Some call it gentrification, others regeneration; the neighbourhood of Brixton in South London is a place that has undergone rapid transformation in the past couple of decades and has become a case study of urban change.
+On this walk, we'll explore some of the changes that are happening in Brixton, from a decrease in social housing to a shift in retail offerings and eateries.
 This is a part of London with a rich social history: find out about the area's origins as a major shopping destination, featuring London's first department store and the first retail thoroughfare to have electric street lighting - 'Electric Avenue' - immortalised in song by the reggae singer Eddy Grant.
 Brixton is a hub of the African-Caribbean community in Britain.
 Discover the history of the Windrush Generation, the people who moved from the Caribbean to Britain between the late 1940s and 1970 to help rebuild a city and country facing severe labour shortages after the ravages and destruction of World War 2.
 Finally, explore Brixton's history as a hotbed of activism, becoming a place that would lead the way in the fight for black, gay and women's rights and how in the 1980s, anger and resentment towards the police led to a series of riots that left their mark on Brixton for many years.